Dakshin22/Schedule99/README.md

 # Challenges

 There were many cases that I did not anticipate when starting this project.
 For example, adding an event in the beggining, middle, and end of a free period all require different ways of rearrange the DLL in terms of the number of and locations of new nodes.
-Also, adding an event of the same name in the beggining, end or in between two events all require rearranging the DLL differently.
+Also, adding an event of the same name in the beginning, end or in between two events all require rearranging the DLL differently.